How to Mirror Android to Roku

 Roku Screen Mirroring Settings

-If you’d like to make adjustments to the screen mirroring configuration, follow the instructions below.
+If you’d like to adjust the screen mirroring configuration, follow the instructions below.

 - Just like previously mentioned, grab your Roku remote and press the Home button.